Hiking the Eifelsteig: Discover Eifel National Park

 Quick personal advice

-The Eifelsteig is a 313-kilometer trekking trail divided into 15 stages in the German Eifel region.
+The Eifelsteig is a 313-kilometer long-distance hiking trail divided into 15 stages in the German Eifel region.
 Hike from Aachen in Nordrhein-Westfalen (North Rhine-Westphalia) to beautiful Trier in Rheinland-Pfalz (Rhineland-Palatinate) and experience Germany at its best.
 Together with Rheinsteig, Malerweg, Rothaarsteig, and Moselsteig, the Eifelsteig is one of the classics for a German hiking holiday.
 On the Eifelsteig, you are always accompanied by the elements.
-The motto of the Eifelsteig is therefore "Wo Fells und Wasser Dich begleiten. - Just you, the Water and the Rocks."
+The motto of the Eifelsteig is therefore "Wo Fells und Wasser Dich begleiten.
+Just you, the Water and the Rocks."
 Read our blog post about the Eifelsteig, discover the most beautiful stages, and prepare yourself well for the Eifelsteig Route using GPX files.

 On the 313 km long Eifelsteig, hikers can intensively experience the different facets of the Eifel low mountain range.
 The seasons constantly give the route a new face.
 Thus, every time of year has its own charm.
 In spring, the Eifel awakens with colourful meadows and flowering hedges, followed by the famous broom blossoms - called the "Eifel Gold" by its inhabitants.
 The Eifel has a warm climate in summer when the forests and streams provide the necessary coolness.
 The autumn colours of the Eifel are also worthwhile and in winter the Eifel is perhaps at its best.

-So Where Is the Eifelsteig?
+Where Is the Eifelsteig?

 The Eifelsteig runs through the so-called Eifel Region in Western Germany.
-It runs quite close by Belgium and it's not far from the Dutch border.
+It runs quite close to Belgium and it's not far from the Dutch border.
 The Eifel region is an attractive area of highlands between Aachen, Cologne, Koblenz, and Trier which is quite untypical of the rest of Germany’s landscapes.
 Visitors don’t normally think of this nation as volcanic territory, but dormant volcanoes have formed a lot of the higher ground, although it’s hard to spot their influence in the likes of the Swabian Alps, for example, down near Stuttgart, where erosion has produced a plateau.

 Did you know that we can book all overnight accommodation for the Eifelsteig for you?
 Check out all our options here.